Program Milestones By Year

 NGP students will have the opportunity to present at conferences throughout the year both internal and external.

 Community Outreach and Service Activities

 Neuroscience Education: Urban & Rural Outreach (N.E.U.R.O) is a group of Ohio State University faculty and students who share the desire to promote neuroscience literacy in the general public.
 NEURO partners with local libraries and after-school programs to implement outreach events within underserved public schools in central Ohio.
 A primary goal of the program is to demystify neuroscience at an age where students are beginning to form lifelong interests, and thereby kindle an interest in basic scientific research using a hands-on, experimentally driven approach.
 NEURO hosts events once a month throughout the year and participates at Brain Awareness Week at COSI once a year.
-For more information about joining NEURO, contact Jason Siu or Sarah Light.
+For more information about joining NEURO, contact Sarah Light or Rim Yoseph.

 If you are interested in representing our program and being a voice advocating for yourself and fellow graduate students, get involved with the Council of Graduate Students.
 You can become a delegate for the program, serve as a senator, or join one of many committees that focus on individual issues like diversity & inclusion and career development.
 The current CGS rep for NGP is Liz Stone - contact her for more information about getting involved.

 Along with speakers invited by faculty, each year NGP students invite and host several pre-eminent researchers to speak on campus.
 The Student Seminar Committee meets once a year in the fall semester to prioritize a list of those researchers that we are most excited to invite for the following year.
 For more information about how to get involved, contact Liz Stone.